 Be Open and Assertive

 When faced with bullying in the workplace, confront the bully directly.
-Clearly state what they are doing and explain that their behavior is unacceptable and will not be tolerated.
-Being vocal about your boundaries sends a strong message about what you accept and what you don’t, which can help deter future abuse.
+Be clear about what they are doing and why it is unacceptable and will not be tolerated.
+You are sending a strong message telling them what you accept and do not accept, which may help to stop future abuse.

-However, it’s important to remain professional and avoid retaliating.
-Use assertive “I” statements to express your feelings and address specific issues.
-For example, “I feel disrespected when you interrupt me during meetings.”
+Again, you must remain professional and not retaliate.
+Use assertive “I” statements to discuss your feelings and how they pertain to citing specific issues: “I feel disrespected when you interrupt me during a meeting.”

 Document Evidence and Ask for Help